Queen-Tech-Solutions/google_maps_place_picker_mb/README.md

 region | String | region — The region code, specified as a ccTLD (country code top-level domain) two-character value.
 Most ccTLD codes are identical to ISO 3166-1 codes, with some exceptions.
 This parameter will only influence, not fully restrict, search results.
 If more relevant results exist outside of the specified region, they may be included. **When this parameter is used, the country name is omitted from the resulting formatted_address for results in the specified region.** pickArea* | CircleArea | Circle that defines the area in which the address can be picked.
 Can be colored how it's preferred. selectInitialPosition | bool | Whether to display selected place on initial map load.
-Defaults to false. resizeToAvoidBottomInset | bool | Resize map when keyboard is shown and can only be disabled when using a full screen map.
-Defaults to true. initialSearchString | String | Sets initial search string for auto complete search searchForInitialValue | bool | Wether to automatically search for initial value on start myLocationButtonCooldown | int | Cooldown time in seconds for the 'myLocationButton'.
+Defaults to false. resizeToAvoidBottomInset | bool | Refer to Scaffold's resizeToAvoidBottomInset property. initialSearchString | String | Sets initial search string for auto complete search searchForInitialValue | bool | Wether to automatically search for initial value on start forceAndroidLocationManager | bool | On Android devices you can set this to true to force the geolocator plugin to use the 'LocationManager' to determine the position instead of the 'FusedLocationProviderClient'.
+On iOS this is ignored. myLocationButtonCooldown | int | Cooldown time in seconds for the 'myLocationButton'.
 Defaults to 10 seconds. forceSearchOnZoomChanged | bool | Wether to allow place search even when the zoom has changed.
 Defaults to false. automaticallyImplyAppBarLeading | bool | By default, there is a back button on the top.
 Setting false will remove the back button. autocompleteOnTrailingWhitespace | bool | Whether to allow autocomplete to run even on whitespace at the end of the search.
-Defaults to false. onTapBack* | Function(PlaceProvider)? | Called when leaving the Google Picker by pressing the back button. zoomGesturesEnabled\* | bool | Disable pinch zoom gestures, this does not control the appearance of the zoom in/out buttons.
+Defaults to false.
+Issue ref #54. onTapBack* | Function(PlaceProvider)? | Called when leaving the Google Picker by pressing the back button. zoomGesturesEnabled\* | bool | Disable pinch zoom gestures, this does not control the appearance of the zoom in/out buttons.
 zoomControlsEnabled\* | bool | Show the zoom in/out buttons on the bottom right of the screen, this does not control the pinch zoom gestures.